ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Additional information:

-File should contain one or more certificates encoded as PEM according to RFC 7468 {{!RFC7468}}.
+File contains one or more certificates encoded with the PEM textual encoding, according to RFC 7468 {{!RFC7468}}.
 In order to provide easy interoperation with TLS, the first certificate MUST be an end-entity certificate.
 Each following certificate SHOULD directly certify one preceding it.
 Because certificate validation